Pekka Buttler, March 2020

 Due to its widespread use in mechanical rangefinders, and the often exceptional qualities of the optics, LTM lenses are in something of a renaissance.
-Even so, the short FFD of these lenses combined with the properties of digital sensors, can lead to surprising results (which, one day, will be covered in a dedicated article).
+Even so, the short FFD of these lenses combined with the properties of digital sensors, can lead to surprising results (see more here).

 Note also, that the LTM mount is a simple 39 mm thread mount and as such is physically identical with the M39 thread mount used by (among others) photographic enlarger lenses as well as the Zenit M39 SLR lenses.
-Thus a significant risk of confusion exists.
+Hence, some risk of confusion exists.

 The M42 lens mount is probably the most wide spread lens mount ever, used by dozens of camera and lens manufacturers.
 It is rugged and exceedingly simple.
-That said, towards the later stages several variations were introduces (which one day get their own article).
+That said, towards the later stages several variations were introduced (see linked article for details).
 For purposes of adapting, M42 lenses can be used on all mILC’s and most SLR’s, albeit with some SLR’s (those with a longer FFD) not without an adapter with optics.

 A veritable plethora of companies manufactured lenses for the M42 mount, and while some of these companies were keen on designing high-quality optics, others were more intent on making a low-cost (and typicaly, lower quality) offering.